nl4opt/nl4opt.github.io/pages/rules.md

 - We welcome participation from everyone who satisfies the eligibility conditions outlined in the Eligibility Section.

-- A participant can be either an individual or a team (i.e. a group of people working together during the entire duration of the competition).
+- A team can be either an individual or a group of individuals working together during the entire duration of the competition.

-- Each participant may submit up to 5 times per day.
+- Each team may submit up to 5 times per day.

 - To receive the awards from this competition, winners must attend the NeurIPS workshop.